-Targeted Parent Abusive: Is the targeted parent abusing the 🗆 yes 🗆 no child in some way, thereby creating the child's attachment pathology toward that parent?
+Targeted Parent Abusive: Is the targeted parent abusing the child in some way, thereby creating the child's attachment pathology toward that parent? □no

+If yes, identify the DSM-5 Child Abuse dia ignosis invo lved:

-- Child Sexual Abuse (V995.53) □ yes □ no - Child Neglect (V995.52) □ yes □ no
+• Child Physical Abuse (V995.54) □ yes □ no

+• Child Sexual Abuse (V995.53) □ yes □ no

+• Child Neglect (V995.52) □ yes □ no
-Child Psychological Abuse (V995.51) □ yes □ no Differential Diagnosis - Allied Parent: Allied Parent Abusive: Is the allied parent psychologically abusing the child (DSM-5 V995.51 Child Psychological Abuse) by creating a shared (induced) persecutory delusion and false (factitious) attachment pathology in the child for the secondary gain of manipulating the court's decisions regarding child custody, and to meet the allied parent's own emotional and psychological needs? □ yes □ no • Persecutory Delusion (shared): Does the allied parent have a persecutory delusion surrounding the other parent, and does the child share this persecutory belief (a fixed and false belief that the child is being malevolently treated in some way)? □ yes □ no • Factitious Attachment Pathology: Does the child have a false (factitious) attachment pathology imposed on the child by the pathogenic parenting of the allied parent (DSM-5 300.19 Factitious Disorder Imposed on Another)? □ yes □ no • Spousal Psychological Abuse: Is the allied parent using the child's induced pathology as a weapon of spousal emotional and psychological abuse of the targeted parent (DSM-5 V995.82 Spouse or Partner Abuse, Psychological)? □ yes 🗆 no Family Systems Pathology Triangulation: Is the child being triangulated into the spousal conflict surrounding the divorce? □ yes 🗆 no Cross-generational Coalition: Is there a cross- generational coalition of the child with the one parent against the other parent? □ yes □ no • Emotional Cutoff: Is there an emotional cutoff between the child and a parent? □ yes 🗆 no • Inverted Hierarchy: Is there an inverted hierarchy in the family?
-(Does the child judge the parent's adequacy as if the parent was the child and the child was the parent?) □ yes □ no • Enmeshment: Do the parent and child have an enmeshed relationship? □ yes □ no This Guidance is problematic in development and will be problematic in implementation.
-Following the recommendations of this Guidance will le diagnosed and un-treated Child Psychological Abuse in the family courts parents (narcissistic-borderline-dark personality parents).

-The only thing that causes severe attachment pathology is child abuse by one parent or the other.
-The diagnostic question to be answered is which parent is abusing the child?

-In all cases of severe attachment pathology displayed by the child surrounding courtinvolved custody conflict, a proper risk assessment for child abuse needs to be conducted to the appropriate differential diagnoses for each parent.
+• Child Psychological Abuse (V995.51) ☐ yes ☐ no Different ial Diagnosis - Allied Parent: abu cre (fa gai cus ied Parent Abusive: Is the allied parent psychologically using the child (DSM-5 V995.51 Child Psychological Abuse) by eating a shared (induced) persecutory delusion and false ctitious) attachment pathology in the child for the secondary n of manipulating the court's decisions regarding child stody, and to meet the allied parent's own emotional and ychological needs? □ yes □ no • Persecutory Delusion (shared): Does the allied parent have a persecutory delusion surrounding the other parent, and does the child share this persecutory belief (a fixed and false belief that the child is being malevolently treated in some way)? □ yes □ no • Factitious Attachment Pathology: Does the child have a false (factitious) attachment pathology imposed on the child by the pathogenic parenting of the allied parent (DSM-5 300.19 Factitious Disorder Imposed on Another)? □ yes □ no • Spousal Psychological Abuse: Is the allied parent using the child's induced pathology as a weapon of spousal emotional and psychological abuse of the targeted parent (DSM-5 V995.82 Spouse or Partner Abuse, Psychological)? □ yes □no Family Sy ystems Pathology • Triangulation: Is the child being triangulated into the spousal conflict surrounding the divorce? □ yes □no • Cross-generational Coalition: Is there a cross-generational coalition of the child with the one parent against the other parent? □ yes □no • Emotional Cutoff: Is there an emotional cutoff between the child and a parent? □yes □no • Inverted Hierarchy: Is there an inverted hierarchy in the family?
+(Does the child judge the parent's adequacy as if the parent was the child and the child was the parent?) yes □no • Enmeshment: Do the parent and child have an enmeshed relationship? □ yes □no implemer diagnosed ance is problematic in development and will be problematic in nation.
+Following the recommendations of this Guidance will dand un-treated Child Psychological Abuse in the family court narcissistic-borderline-dark personality parents). lead to un thing that causes severe attachment pathology is child abuse b .
+The diagnostic question to be answered is which parent is ab - involved (es of severe attachment pathology displayed by the child surrocustody conflict, a proper risk assessment for child abuse need d to the appropriate differential diagnoses for each parent. ourt-

 The diagnostic assessment for a delusional thought disorder is a Mental Status Exam of thought and perception as described by Martin (1990),